 Berberine's effect here?

-Ability of berberine to inhibit human preparation of IDO is stronger than that of a most powerful IDO inhibitor, 1-methyl-TRP.
+The ability of berberine to inhibit human preparation of IDO is stronger than that of a most powerful IDO inhibitor, 1-methyl-TRP.

 We expect studies like that for metformin to show the same effect for berberine if not better.

 This may speak to the wide array of effects across the body.
 All those issues are directly tied to aging!

 Let's go North for a bit.
 To the brain.

 Berberine and mental health including anxiety, depression, and schizophrenia.

 Separating the mind from the body was a critical failure that we're STILL trying to remedy.